The Boeing Company

 Unless stated, walkers must be 12 and over and be able to walk unassisted.
 For security reasons, all adults must have a valid ID and sign waiver.
 Confirmation email from Boeing is required to attend.
 We will not be able to accommodate late arrivals or early departures and all attendees will be expected to stay with the group until the tour is completed.
 In the event of of heavy winds or rain, walks will be cancelled.

-Check back in spring 2014 when our walking tours resume.
+Check back in August 2014 for our updated walking tour schedule.